-O. Unique Entity Identifier (UEI)
+L. Unique Entity Identifier (UEI) and Active SAM Registration

-The Applicant must request and obtain a Unique Entity ID (UEI) number to apply for funding.
-The Applicant must provide documentation of an active UEI or provide documentation that the UEI has been requested.
+The Applicant must have request and obtain a Unique Entity ID (UEI and an active registration in the System of Award Management (www.sam.gov).
+To) number to apply for funding.
+The Applicant must provide evidence of this registration as part of the application package, a copy of the applicant's SAM Entity Overview shall be submitted .documentation of an active UEI or provide documentation that the UEI has been requested.
 If awarded funding, documentation of an active UEI is required.

-P. Partner Documents
+M. Partner Documents

-If applicable, the applicant must submit the partnering organization's Certificate of Clean Hands from the DC Office of Tax and Revenue (OTR) and documentation of the partner's tax exempt status.
+If applicable, the applicant must submit the partnering organization's Certificate of Clean Hands from the DC Office of Tax and Revenue (OTR) and documentation of the partner's tax-exempt status.

-Q. Proof of Insurance for: Commercial, General Liability, Professional Liability, Comprehensive Automobile and Worker's Compensation (not counted in page limit)
+N. Proof of Insurance for: Commercial, General Liability, Professional Liability, Comprehensive Automobile and Worker's Compensation (not counted in page limit)